keunlee/spring-one-2017-lightning-talk-topic/lightning-talk-topic.md

 * "Man often becomes what he believes himself to be.
 If I keep on saying to myself that I cannot do a certain thing, it is that I may end by really becoming incapable of doing it.
 On the contrary, If I have the belief that I can do it, I shall surely acquire the capacity to do it, even if I may not have it at the beginning"

-* Gahndi said this.
+* Ghandi said this.
 I think he said this because he made these particular observations, made sense of it, believed in it, and stated it.

-* You know, technologically, we're not that far away from achieving this kind of awareness and decision making, via AI, Machiner Learning, and/or Pattern Recognition.
+* You know, technologically, we're not that far away from achieving this kind of awareness and decision making, via AI, Machine Learning, and/or Pattern Recognition.

 ## Chicago under the Gun